South African cellist Abel Selaocoe has established himself as a leading voice of reimagining classical music.

 Website Abel Selaocoe: click here!

-fast forward classical represents Abel Selaocoe in Germany and Austria.
+fast forward classical represents Abel Selaocoe in Germany, Austria and Poland.

 In cooperation with Lucy Saunders and Maebh Lehane/ intermusica